Sourcing for One Planet. One Health

 We want to empower this new generation of farmers who will feed the world but also regenerate the earth.

 One way we do this is by developing durable relationships with farmers, often over multiple generations.
 These close relationships, particularly for our dairy farmers, allow us to put into place long-term contracts, and a price management system according to the evolution of production costs rather than the market, giving farmers the stability they need to invest in the future.

 Another way we are working to empower farmers is by supporting them as they transition practices, providing access to skills, technology, and financing.
-For this we use vehicles like Farming for Generations, the Danone Ecosystem Fund and Livelihoods Funds.
+For this we use vehicles like Farming for Generations, the Danone Ecosystem and the Livelihoods Funds.

 We are particularly proud of the relationship we have with smallholder farmers- about 30% of Danone’s total milk volumes are sourced from farmers with less than 10 cows.
 The inclusive business models we developed have nourished brands like Danone dairy, which launched a Leche de Origen line in Mexico to engage consumers in support of over 500 smallholders.